What is a Production Process

 By combining the tripod and dolly with a camera crane, the production value elevates to shots seen in your favorite Hollywood film.
 The camera crane, or Jib allows the camera to move both vertical and horizontal.
 Combine the crane with a remote, movable head (camera base), and you have a camera that is unbound and can make moves of 30ft in all directions from the tripod base.

-We'll make sure that any time we use the drone to capture your footage will be shot within the confines of federal and state laws.
-Our operators have had special training by the government and possess the necessary permits required by law.
+We make sure that any time we use the drone to capture your footage will be shot within the confines of federal and state laws.
+Our operators have had special training by the government and possess the necessary licenses required by law.

 Lighting is a huge differentiator when it comes to professionally produced videos.
-We only use lighting that you would find on any Hollywood set.
-Ranging from 150-watt lights to 5,000-watt lights.
+We use a range of lighting styles: tungsten, fluorescent, and LEDs, which range in power from 150-watt lights to 5,000-watt lights.
 We have the ability to light almost anything.

 Tungsten lights are high output lights, much like the incandescent lights in your home-only much more powerful and a lot hotter.
 These lights are the backbone of lighting large and small areas, and are perfect for people.
-Our lighting kits range from a small 150 watt light up to a 2,000-watt lamp.
+Tungsten lights, in our opinion, have a more natural light quality.

-Fluorescent lights are nothing more than the lights in your average commercial office building, but will much better bulbs.
+Fluorescent lights are nothing more than the lights in your average commercial office building, but with much better bulbs.
 These lights are great for small areas and run at very cool temperatures.

-LEDs are becoming much or popular in the video production arena and the cost of using these lights have dropped significantly over the last several years.
+LEDsare becoming much or popular in the video production arena and the cost of using these lights have dropped significantly over the last several years.
 LEDs were once used as indicator lights in vehicles and electronic devices.
-Today, those lights are now lighting on-location sets for everything from interviews to large industrial application shoots.
+Today, those lights are now lighting on-location sets for small to mid-sized sets.
+These lights are better for scenes, where people aren’t the main focus.

 Depending on the application, we may choose to use one or all of these lighting types.